harveyramer/harvey-ramer-blog/src/pages/index.md

         communication.
 Leaders of software development teams can do the same.
     - image: /img/git-logo-black.png
       text: >
-        A well-defined vision enabled the Linux team to develop Git in a matter of weeks.
-They were focused on improving their existing source code management.
+        Vision enabled the Linux team to develop Git in a matter of weeks.
+They focused on improving their existing source code management.
   heading: Pursuit.
   description: |
     Pursuit.